cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/1.base/accordion.md

 ::doc-component-demo
 ---
-title: Shapes
+title: Radius
 demo: '#examples/accordion/shapes.vue'
 ---

-You can change the shape of the accordion with the `shape` property.
+You can change the shape of the accordion with the `rounded` property.

 :::doc-message{type="muted" icon="ion:shapes-outline"}
 Default shape of all :doc-linker{to="BaseAccordion"} can be set in your `.app/app.config.ts`.